internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

 ## Step 1 Initial setup - getting Raspbian

-If your Raspberry Pi comes with Raspbian you are in luck, skip this, otherwise if it comes with NOOBS (as most do now) you'll need to replace it with Raspbian.
+If your Raspberry Pi comes with Raspbian you are in luck, skip to Step 1B, otherwise if it comes with NOOBS (as most do now) you'll need to replace it with Raspbian.

 Internet in a Box's site is short on the initial details, especially if your RPi comes with NOOBS as mine did.